 Interdisciplinary Minor in Entrepreneurship

 The Minor in Entrepreneurship is an Interdisciplinary Minor designed for all majors and all career paths.
-The program complements a student’s major, and encourages them to find creative and innovative ways to apply their knowledge.
+The program complements a student’s major and encourages them to find creative and innovative ways to apply their knowledge.

-Classes introduce students to an entrepreneurial skill set with significant emphasis on collaborative and creative learning, in addition to a more directed study of business methodology.
+Classes introduce students to an entrepreneurial skill set with a significant emphasis on collaborative and creative learning, in addition to a more directed study of business methodology.